randajan/odata-server/README.md

 ### config.filter
 Provide function here for dynamic filtering model (entities and their props).
 Everytime server tries to access model it will call this function.
 Return false means that there is no access.
 This can't be used to filter records based on their value.

+### config.extender
+This function will be called everytime context is created so you can add your own properties and pass them to the adapter

 ## Limitations
 - no entity links